 Why we picked the Shure SE112m+:

-It’s fantastic that Apple includes earbuds with every iPhone, but if you really like audio quality you’re going to want to invest in some better buds.
+It’s fantastic that Apple includes earbuds with every iPhone, but if you really crave audio quality, you’re going to want to invest in some better buds.

 At a mere $60, Shure’s SE112m+ offer some of the best bang for your buck in our roundup.
 The dynamic drivers are capable of an admirable 102 dB SPL with a claimed frequency response of 25Hz to 17kHz, allowing for an open soundstage that brims with taut bass and finely focused mids.
 They don’t have the kind of fluid detail or laser-like treble response you’ll get from the Triple Drivers, but the sound quality is far above most smartphone buds.

-The robust build and above-average passive noise isolation of the SE112+ help mask the melange of sounds peppering the outside world as well, and although the upper register can come off as a tad snappy at times, we adamantly prefer that over the muffled competitors you’ll find at this price.
+The robust build and above-average passive noise isolation of the SE112+ help mask the melange of sounds peppering the outside world, and although the upper register can come off as a tad snappy at times, we adamantly prefer them over the muffled competitors you’ll find at this price.